S2 (star)

 Its changing apparent position has been monitored since 1995 by two groups (at UCLA and at the Max Planck Institute for Extraterrestrial Physics) as part of an effort to gather evidence for the existence of a supermassive black hole in the center of the Milky Way galaxy.
 The accumulating evidence points to Sgr A* as being the site of such a black hole.
 By 2008, S2 had been observed for one complete orbit.
 In 2020, partway through its next orbit, the GRAVITY collaboration released an analysis showing full agreement with Schwarzschild geodesics.

-A team of astronomers, mainly from the Max Planck Institute for Extraterrestrial Physics, used observations of S2's orbital dynamics around Sgr A* to measure the distance from the Earth to the galactic center.
+A team of astronomers, mainly from the Max Planck Institute for Extraterrestrial Physics, used observations of S2's orbital dynamics around Sgr A* to measure the distance from the Earth to the Galactic Center.
 They determined it to be 7.94 ± 0.42 kiloparsecs, in close agreement with prior determinations by other methods.

 S2 was precisely tracked during its May 2018 close approach to Sgr A*, with results in accord with general relativity predictions.

 Nomenclature

 The designation S0–2 was first used in 1998.
 S0 indicates a star within one arc-second of Sgr A*, indicating the galactic centre, and S0–2 was the second closest star seen at the time of the measurements.
 The star had been catalogued simply as S2 a year earlier, the second of eleven infrared sources near the galactic centre, numbered approximately anti-clockwise.
-It is a coincidence that the star is numbered "2" in both lists; other catalogs number it differently.
+It is a coincidence that the star is numbered "2" in both lists; other catalogues number it differently.